Stainless steel

 Stainless steel is used for industrial equipment when it is important that the equipment is durable and easy to clean.

 Stainless steel is an iron-based alloy that contains chromium, making it resistant to rust and corrosion.
 Alternatively, it is known as inox (an abbreviation of the French term inoxydable, meaning non-oxidizable), corrosion-resistant steel (CRES), Nirosta (an abbreviation of the German term nichtrostender Stahl) or rustless steel.
 Stainless steel's resistance to corrosion comes from its chromium content of 10.5% or more, which forms a passive film that protects the material and can self-heal when exposed to oxygen.
 It can be further alloyed with elements like molybdenum, carbon, nickel and nitrogen to enhance specific properties for various applications.

 The alloy's properties, such as luster and resistance to corrosion, are useful in many applications.
 Stainless steel can be rolled into sheets, plates, bars, wire, and tubing.
 These can be used in cookware, cutlery, surgical instruments, major appliances, vehicles, construction material in large buildings, industrial equipment (e.g., in paper mills, chemical plants, water treatment), and storage tanks and tankers for chemicals and food products.
 Some grades are also suitable for forging and casting.

 The biological cleanability of stainless steel is superior to both copper and aluminium, and comparable to glass.
 Its cleanability, strength, and corrosion resistance have prompted the use of stainless steel in pharmaceutical and food processing plants.

 Different types of stainless steel are labeled with an AISI three-digit number.
 The ISO 15510 standard lists the chemical compositions of stainless steels of the specifications in existing ISO, ASTM, EN, JIS, and GB standards in a useful interchange table.

 Properties

 Corrosion resistance

-Although stainless steel does rust, this only affects the outer few layers of atoms, its chromium content shielding deeper layers from oxidation.
+Although stainless steel does rust, this only affects the outer few layers of atoms.
+Its chromium content shields deeper layers from oxidation.

 The addition of nitrogen also improves resistance to pitting corrosion and increases mechanical strength.
-Thus, there are numerous grades of stainless steel with varying chromium and molybdenum contents to suit the environment the alloy must endure.
+Stainless grades vary chromium and molybdenum contents to suit the environment the alloy must endure.
 Corrosion resistance can be increased further by the following means: